enimiste/dress-advisore/README.md

-# Dress advisore web application
+# Dress adviser web application
 An application  to manage our clothes and dresses.
 - List all clothes that we have.
 - Compose clothes combination.